 The answer to that question depends on where you are going and at what time of year you are travelling.

-Travel at certain times of the year ie : school holidays, some weekends, New Year (Chinese, Malay and Western) and dates around the many festivals in Malaysia - trains will be full - so you will need to book as far in advance as possible.
+Travel at certain times of the year ie: school holidays, most weekends, New Year (Chinese, Malay and Western) and dates around the many festivals in Malaysia - trains will be full - so you will need to book as far in advance as possible.

 At other times of the year, for short distances, you may be able to turn up and get a seat.